-If you forgot Mother’s Day in March (Brits), or in May (pretty much the rest of the world), don’t worry … you haven’t missed the Luxembourgish Mother’s Day!
-So there is still time to make good.
+If you forgot Mother’s Day in March (Brits), or in May (pretty much the rest of the world), don’t worry, there is still time- you haven’t missed the Luxembourgish Mother’s Day!
+Officially it is on Saturday, but celebrated on the second Sunday in June.
 Wondering where Mother’s Day comes from in the first place and how to celebrate it in Luxembourg?
 Read on.

 Even though festivities to honour motherhood date back to Ancient Greece, the first modern-day Mother’s Day was celebrated in 1908 in the US, when a woman named Anna Jarvis held a memorial for her mother who had passed away a few years earlier.
 Anna Jarvis wanted to honour her mother for her work caring for wounded soldiers in the Civil War.
 The holiday was not supposed to be commercialised, a simple hand-written letter expressing love was to be sufficient to show gratitude.
 This, of course, didn’t last long as companies like Hallmark started selling Mother’s Day cards in the 1920s.

-In any case, if you are planning on celebrating Mother’s Day, you can drop by the Mother’s Day Concert at Place d’Armes (Mammendag Concert op der Plëss) on June 10, from 11-12 noon.
+In any case, if you are planning on celebrating Mother’s Day, you can drop by the Mother’s Day Concert at Place d’Armes (Mammendag Concert op der Plëss) on June 8, from 11:30am-12:30pm.

 And you can practise your Luxembourgish on your Mother’s Day card: